 Since 1998, only registered midwives have been legally allowed to use the title “midwife” and to practice as midwives in BC.
-The College of Midwives of BC was set up by government to regulate the profession, to set and maintain standards, and to assess midwives for registration.
+CMBC was set up by government to regulate the profession, to set and maintain standards, and to assess midwives for registration.
 Midwifery practice in BC and across Canada is different from midwifery practice in many other countries.
 It includes:

 1) Autonomous Primary care: midwifery in BC is autonomous, community-based primary care.
-A BC registered midwife has primary care responsibility for her clients.
-Midwives care for a caseload of women and newborns from early pregnancy through to six weeks postpartum and only need to refer to other caregivers, such as obstetricians, according to the College’s required list of indications for consultation or transfer of care.
-Women can access midwifery care directly and do not need a medical referral.
+BC registered midwives have primary care responsibility for their clients.
+Midwives care for a caseload of clients and newborns from early pregnancy through to six weeks postpartum and only need to refer to other caregivers, such as obstetricians, according to CMBC’s required list of indications for consultation or transfer of care.
+Clients can access midwifery care directly and do not need a medical referral.
 Midwives do not work under the supervision of a physician as is the case in some regions of the world.

-2) Evidence‐informed practice: midwives in BC are expected to keep up‐to‐date on current research on maternal and newborn care and incorporate appropriate findings into the care that they offer.
+2) Evidence‐informed practice: midwives are expected to keep up‐to‐date on current research on maternal and newborn care and incorporate appropriate findings into the care that they offer.

-3) Informed choice: midwives assist women and their families to make their own choices and decisions about their care by providing relevant, objective information in a supportive and non-authoritarian manner.
+3) Informed choice: midwives assist clients and their families to make their own choices and decisions about their care by providing relevant, objective information in a supportive and non-authoritarian manner.

-4) Continuity of care: midwives work in small groups and provide all care within a continuity of care model seeing each woman in their care from early pregnancy to six weeks postpartum so that each woman has a chance to get to know each midwife who might attend her in labour and also the woman has a known care provider at her birth.
+4) Continuity of care: midwives work in small groups and provide all care within a continuity of care model seeing each client in their care from early pregnancy to six weeks postpartum so that each client has a chance to get to know each midwife who might attend the client in labour and also the client has a known care provider at the birth.
 At least one midwife in the group is available on a 24 hour on‐call basis (usually call is shared between two to four midwives so they can have time off call).

 Midwives in BC provide a full spectrum of care.
 They do not generally specialize in prenatal and postnatal care or only manage births, as they do in many other countries, although occasionally a group of midwives providing continuity may be organized to have one midwife fill such a role for a period of time.